Why Study Mathematics and Statistics?

 For more information about these books and to read about other recently published books click here.

 Students - get paid to be a Peer Mentor!

-Did you know you can earn $1,500 over spring semester by being a peer mentor?
+Did you know you can earn $1,500 over a semester by being a peer mentor?
 Prep for and lead weekly small group tutorials, support your peers in mathematics, and build a community of learning assistants.
 For more information click here.

 All department news may be found here.